-Now that you have inspected the wall from a distance it's time to get up close to see what's going on.
+Now that you have inspected the wall from a distance it is time to get close for an in-depth inspection.

 - Look closely at the finish.
-Round logs tend to weather more on the upper half than the lower half since it's this area that's most exposed to the sun and rain. - Are there any new upward facing checks that have opened up since your last inspection?
+Round logs tend to weather more on the upper half than the lower half since it is that area that is most exposed to the sun and rain. - Are there any new upward facing checks that have opened up since your last inspection?
 If so, use Backer Rod and Checkmate 2 to seal them.
-It's also a good idea to pour a little Shell-Guard RTU in the check before you seal it to kill any rot fungus that may have started to grow. - If you have logs showing signs of decay take along a small hammer and lightly tap the logs every few feet.
+It is also a good idea to pour a little Shell-Guard RTU in the check before sealing it.
+This will kill any rot fungus that may have started to grow. - If you have logs showing signs of decay use a small hammer and lightly tap the logs every few feet.
 If a log sounds hollow or you get a dull thud you may have a pocket of rot that needs to be addressed.
 Use a thin screwdriver to probe the area.
-If the wood is soft, dig it out, apply some Shell-Guard RTU, let it dry and fill the void using our two part epoxy products, M-Balm and E-Wood. - While you are inspecting the logs you should be looking for signs of insect infestations.
+If the wood is soft, dig it out, apply some Shell-Guard RTU, let it dry and fill the void using our two part epoxy products, M-Balm and E-Wood. - While you are inspecting the logs, you should be looking for signs of insect infestations.
 A few small beetle holes here and there are no cause for alarm.
 Most of the holes will probably be old and empty.
-If you are not sure, stick a strip of masking tape over the holes and check it a week or so later.
+If you are not sure, stick a strip of masking tape over the holes and check it a week.
 If the infestation is active, holes will appear in the masking tape.
 It takes many years for these beetles to do much damage.
 Just make a note of it.
-When it comes time to completely refinish the home be sure to treat the bare wood with Shell-Guard Concentrate before you apply a new finish. - Window and door frames are the source of many water related problems.
+When it comes time to completely refinish the home, be sure to treat the bare wood with Shell-Guard Concentrate before you apply a new finish. - Window and door frames are the source of many water related problems.
 Check to see if the sealant is adhering to the adjoining surfaces.
-If it's not, pull it out and re-seal with Energy Seal or Woodsman.
-Never use a silicone-based sealant, it won't adhere to wood! - Give special attention to all logs ends, especially if they extend out beyond roof overhangs.
-The ends really absorb water, and that's where a lot of rot problems start.
-Consider sanding the log ends, putting on a fresh coat of LIFELINETM stain, sealing them with Log End Seal, and topcoat them with LIFELINETM Advance.
-Log ends that stick out in the weather take a beating and need a little extra care to keep them in good shape.
+If not, pull it out and re-seal with Energy Seal or Woodsman.
+Never use a silicone-based sealant, it will not adhere to wood! - Give special attention to all log ends, especially if they extend out beyond roof overhangs.
+The ends absorb much more water, and that is often where many rot problems start.
+Consider sanding the log ends, applying a fresh coat of LIFELINE stain, sealing with Log End Seal, and finish with a topcoat of LIFELINE Advance.
+Log ends that are fully exposed to the weather need a little extra care to keep them in good shape.